 It has to relate!

-As we learn more on each stepping stone and link each new learning to the previous, we can see the purpose of the next step.
-Slowly we can keep hopping along those stepping stones and progressing.
+As we learn more about each stepping stone and link each new learning to the previous, we can see the purpose of the next step.
+Slowly we can keep hopping along with those stepping stones and progressing.

 What is your language learning method?
-Try to imagine it like walking across a series of stepping stone!
+Try to imagine it like walking across a series of stepping stones!